reefland/ansible-k3s-argocd-renovate/docs/sealed-secrets-settings.md

 * Without the original master signing key you can not decrypt this sealed secret.
 You will have to delete this secret and generate a new sealed secret, which will use this clusters signing key.

 **IMPORTANT:** to allow Sealed Secrets to be used easily across multiple clusters then enable `use_pre_generated_private_key`, generate the certificate and private key and add them to the Ansible `vars/secrets/main.yaml` file.
+(Note this pregenerated key will still expire within 30 days.)

 ### Kubeseal reports Sealed Secrets Controller Not Found